 Just be sure to tailor your content for each platform so you can connect with your audience in the best way.
 For instance, Instagram is all about telling stories through pictures and videos, whereas Facebook is terrific for longer written posts and targeting specific groups.

 YouTube is perfect for long- and short-form videos, how-to’s and funny and aspirational videos.
 And Twitter is where you can focus shorter content that’s meaningful or pithy.
 Don’t forget.
 You can “go live” or “live-tweet” on any of these channels to allow your follower’s deeper and faster access to your brand and products.

 Social media marketing can act as an organic, paid and even an earned channel.
 For example, while you post your own content, you can also reach new audiences by paying for social media influencers or geo-target sponsored posts.
 For earned, people may (and probably will) share your content or even generate their own content (like a review) about your brand.

 3. Email marketing

-By using email marketing, you can utilise content marketing to nurture customers further.
+By using email marketing, you can utilize content marketing to nurture customers further.
 You can also use email to offer incentives, like coupons, free trials or access to exclusive content and share your story.
 Think of email marketing like you do direct mail, but with the opportunity for immediate, measurable action.

 4. Search marketing

 When you work to gain traffic and visibility from search engines through paid and unpaid efforts, that’s search marketing.
-It encompasses content for both SEO (search engine optimisation) and SEM (search engine marketing).
+It encompasses content for both SEO (search engine optimization) and SEM (search engine marketing).
 The first will give you earned listings in the search engine results pages, and the latter provides you paid search listings.
 By using both, you can help searchers find you when they’re looking for your product or service, or even your competitors.

 5. Event marketing